Alumna Anthropologist and Media Scholar Receives MacArthur ‘Genius’ Grant

 An investment in originality and potential

-Gray is the second College of Letters and Science graduate to receive a MacArthur Fellowship, joining 2016 fellow José Quiñonez (B.A., Chicana/o studies, ’94).
-They are among five UC Davis alumni who have been granted the “genius” grant.
+Gray is the third College of Letters and Science graduate to receive a MacArthur Fellowship, joining 2016 fellow José Quiñonez (B.A., Chicana/o studies, ’94) and 2012 fellow Uta Barth (B.A., art studio, ’82) They are among five UC Davis alumni who have been granted the “genius” grant.
 Three UC Davis faculty members — all in the College of Letters and Science — have also received the award.

 Another 2020 MacArthur fellow has a UC Davis connection.
 Tressie McMillan Cottom, a sociologist, author and public scholar at the University of North Carolina School of Information and Library Science, was a graduate fellow with the Center for Poverty Research at UC Davis in fall 2013.